Skip to Content

 Is a balance transfer right for you?

 Be sure you have a strategy for your old credit card.
-Will you cancel it or will you put it away to avoid adding more debt?
-Because opening and closing credit cards may affect your credit score, it's important to understand the potential impacts before closing any accounts.
+Will you cancel it, or will you put it away to avoid adding more debt?
+Because opening and closing credit cards may affect your credit score, it’s important to understand the potential impacts before closing any accounts.

 Most importantly, resist charging up the balance of your old credit card again, no matter how tempting it may be.
 You don't want to be in a situation where you transfer your balance to the new credit card to save money on interest, but then rack up new debt on the old credit card.

-Read the fine print.
+Read the fine print

-There are fees, along with terms and conditions involved in most balance transfers.
+There are fees, along with terms and conditions, involved in most balance transfers.

 Also, be careful not to transfer your balance to a credit card with a higher interest rate.
 That may sound obvious, but sometimes credit card companies will advertise a low rate that's only temporary.
-Before you complete a balance transfer, find out if the rate is promotional — and if it is, how long it will last and what the rate will be after the promotion ends.
+Before you complete a balance transfer, find out if the rate is promotional and if it is, how long it will last and what the rate will be after the promotion ends.
 The interest-free or low-rate introductory period may only last 12 to 18 months or less.
 It's important to know that up front.

-If you have a plan and adopt a disciplined approach to paying off your debt, a period with a low promotional rate can help buy you time to chip away at your debt without building up so much interest.
+If you have a plan and adopt a disciplined approach to paying off your debt, a low promotional rate can help buy you time to chip away at your debt without building up so much interest.
 But ideally, you'll want to pay off your balance during the promotional period.

 If that's not possible, make sure you'll be able to manage that payment once the promotional period expires.